Medical Mobile App "Find your doctor nearby"

 Board for freelance & contract work

 Hello, friends!
-Here's the concept of the medical service (mobile app) which helps to find the best doctor according to your current location.
-There are the first two screens: Welcome screen and Registration.
+Here's the concept of the medical service (mobile app) helping to find the best doctor according to your current location.
+There are screens of main services of the application, The Specialists screen with cute icons and the screen of a particular doctor with bio and location.

 Want to create something great?